 We often get inquiries asking about the difference between dyno charts and why dyno’s themselves vary between shops, manufacturers, & tuning centers.
 The questions are many times based on charts & data that is shared across social media sites & various web forums.
-This, in itself opens the data to interpretation as many times we are not only comparing non-identical combinations, more importantly we are comparing different test standards & procedures without even taking some of the most important parts of the equation into consideration, which i’ll touch base on.
+This, in itself opens the data to interpretation as many times we are not only comparing non-identical combinations, we are comparing different test standards & procedures without even taking some of the most important parts of the equation into consideration, which I’ll touch base on.
 With that being said, the following information should be helpful when comparing various dyno charts.

 - Gear: The gear the test is performed in will affect overall numbers.
 You want to be as close to 1:1 as possible, on a Harley Davidson this is 5th or 6th gear respectively.
-Runs performed in lower gears will have lower numbers due to loss from gear reduction!
+Runs performed in lower gears will have lower numbers due to loss from gear reduction.

 - Engine Temperature: the motorcycle needs to be tested at the optimum engine temperature, this will greatly affect output as both commanded Air/Fuel mixture and spark temp correction vary based by engine temp, both which affect power output.
 Dyno cooling fan placement is also critical as it affects intake air temp under static conditions, if the intake does not get proper air IAT can skyrocket under stationary conditions on the dyno.
-Engines like cool fresh air!
+Engines like cool fresh air.

 - Fuel, oil, & lubricants: The specific grade of gasoline, the specific oil, as well as lubricants in the transmission and primary.
-The temperature & viscosity of each of these fluids is a factor, and if fluid volume is overfilled it is a problem as well!
+The temperature & viscosity of each of these fluids is a factor, and if fluid volume is overfilled it is a problem as well.

 - last but not least, Bias: is the individual doing the testing setting you up for success, or are they setting you up for failure?
 Do they want to prove something right, or something wrong?
 The person doing the testing and tuning has to want to make the best of your combination.
 If they don’t want your combination to work they’re not going to make it work, it’s as simple as that.
-If they make claims or conclusions before they even get started it’s not a good sign.
+If they make excuses, claims, or conclusions before they even get started tuning it’s not a good sign.
 Sometimes it’s about hard feelings in business or about competition, sometimes it’s as simple as your numbers are better (or worse) than some guy on an internet forum.
 Yes, this industry is weird that way.

 These are just primary examples, there are plenty others.
 Consider for a moment if any of these factors varies slightly for each test (which they will) variances in output come into play, now stack all of these variances together and the reasons for variances between dyno’s becomes more clear.
 That is why it is so important to keep anything you have control over as consistent as possible.
 In the end the most important thing to remember is that exceptional components & exceptional tuning will always yield the best results.
 You’ll find the top tuning & engine shops follow this same program.